wp-plugins/job-manager/readme.txt

 * FIXED: Checkboxes not staying checked when editing an existing job
 * FIXED: Fresh installations not using translated strings for defaults
 * FIXED: Some strings not being translated correctly
+* FIXED: Uninstall not working properly
+* FIXED: Job lists not obeying ASC/DESC sorting setting
+* FIXED: Admin boxes being too wide on small screens
+* FIXED: Job URL occasionally not being generated properly
+* FIXED: Application form category restrictions not working
+* FIXED: Play nice-ish with WPML - proper support will be in a later version
+* FIXED: Possible PHP error when uploading files to jobs
+* FIXED: Some dropdowns not displaying properly on small screens
+* FIXED: Bad SSL check
+* FIXED: Forcing WP to think that all lists are a single page (some themes had issues)
+* FIXED: Recent Jobs widget sometimes not saving job count properly
+* FIXED: Some IE8 admin JS errors

 = 0.6.6 =
 * ADDED: Individual job pages will try to load category templates before default template